-Dr Landbrecht is lecturer at the University of Zurich and the University of Münster in Germany.
-He graduated from the University of Konstanz (Mag jur, 2006) and the University of London international programmes (LLB, 2011), and he holds a doctorate from the University of Geneva (2012).
-Dr Landbrecht is a regular speaker at and organizer of conferences and events in the area of dispute resolution around the globe, while also serving as a regional coordinator of DIS40 in Switzerland.
-He regularly publishes on arbitration and disputes-related topics, acting also as a co-editor of the Swiss Arbitration Association’s ASA Bulletin.
+Dr Landbrecht graduated from the University of Konstanz (Mag jur, 2006) and the University of London international programmes (LLB, 2011).
+He holds a doctorate from the University of Geneva (2012).
+Dr Landbrecht is a regular speaker at, and organiser of, conferences and events on dispute resolution around the globe, serving also as a regional coordinator of DIS40 in Switzerland.
+In addition to regularly publishing his own work, he is also co-editor of the Swiss Arbitration Association’s ASA Bulletin.

 Dr Landbrecht is admitted to the bar in Germany (2008), England and Wales (2014, barrister), and Switzerland (2018).
 He practises in English, French and German.